Reduce Your Anxiety; De-stress button

 Working this point on your hands can be done discreetly if the situation requires.
 All you have to do is press, pay attention to your breathing and you’ll feel calmer, grounded and less overwhelmed.

 The solar plexus also known as the celiac ganglion.
 It’s a network of nerves located in the abdomen where the ribcage meets the stomach at the level of the diaphragm.
 This network of nerves reaches all parts of the abdominal cavity innervating the digestive organs.
 The solar plexus acts as a nerve switchboard and referred to as the abdominal brain.
 It plays a role in the functioning of the autonomic nervous system which controls automatic processes in the body such as digestion.
 Reflexology works on the principle that pressure points or reflexes on the hands and feet are associated with each area of the body.
-Thereby working the solar plexus reflex point will have a calming effect on the nervous system and help reduce your anxiety.
+Thereby working the solar plexus reflex point can have a calming effect on the nervous system therefore helping reduce your anxiety.

 I often work this point at the beginning of a reflexology treatment to help relax a client and focus on it if they have digestive or nervous system disorders.
 I always end my treatments by pressing the point on both feet and asking my client to take three deep breaths as it has a balancing effect on them.